 - Charges for services represent 7% of governmental activities resources.
 The City can exercise more control over this category of revenue than any other.
 Fees charged for services rendered that are set by the City are included in this category. - Operating and capital grants and contributions accounted for 59% of the governmental activities resources.
 Most of these resources apply to education operations.
 These resources offset costs within the school department in addition to their General Fund operating budget. - Property taxes are a significant revenue source for the City's governmental activities.
-They comprised 23% of current resources. - Other taxes and other revenues comprised a total of 11% of the governmental activity's resources. - Education is by far the largest governmental activity of the City.
-Approximately \$23 million in taxes and other revenue were needed to cover its Fiscal 2005 operating expenses.
-Approximately \$29 million of a pension contribution made by the state on-behalf of Springfield teachers have been recorded as an expense and grant revenue. - Public safety and public works are the third and fourth largest activities of the City.
-Approximately \$68 million and \$19 million, respectively, of taxes and other revenue were needed to cover their Fiscal 2005 operating expenses.
+They comprised 23% of current resources. - Other taxes and other revenues comprised a total of 11% of the governmental activity's resources.
+Other revenues declined by approximately \$5.6 million as compared to the prior year relating mainly to the collection of liens associated with the sale of property during FY2005. - Education is by far the largest governmental activity of the City.
+Approximately \$363 million in expenses were recorded in FY06.
+After accounting for \$320 in program revenues an additional \$43 million in taxes and other revenues were needed to cover its Fiscal 2006 operating expenses.
+Approximately \$31 million of a pension contribution made by the state on-behalf of Springfield teachers have been recorded as an expense and grant revenue. - Public safety and public works are the third and fourth largest activities of the City.
+Approximately \$70 million and \$25 million, respectively, of taxes and other revenues were needed to cover their Fiscal 2006 operating expenses.